Advertisement

 There are degrees of burns, some of which require immediate medical attention.
 Here’s how to tell the difference.

 Superficial burns (also known as first-degree burns) affect the top layers of skin.
 They can be painful, but most times are not serious.
-If you experience redness and swelling after brushing against a hot pan or spending too much time in the sun, you probably have a superficial burn.
+If you experience discoloration and swelling after brushing against a hot pan or spending too much time in the sun, you probably have a superficial burn.
 “If there's no blistering, you're probably safe to take care of it at home,” says White.

-How to treat: Tend to superficial burns by rinsing with lukewarm water (not ice cold, as that can cause further tissue damage), a cool compress and ointment, like petroleum jelly or moisturizer.
+How to treat: Tend to superficial burns by rinsing with lukewarm water (not ice cold, as that can cause further tissue damage), a cool compress, and ointment, like petroleum jelly or moisturizer.
 Until the burn is healed, keep the area clean with soap and water and protect it with a gauze pad.

 When to seek help: Some burns are far more serious.
-Superficial partial-thickness and deep partial-thickness burns (also known as second-degree burns) reach deeper parts of the skin and cause painful blisters, redness and swelling.
-If these burns are larger than three inches in diameter or cover the feet, hands, face or a major joint, go to the emergency room for treatment.
+Superficial partial-thickness and deep partial-thickness burns (also known as second-degree burns) reach deeper parts of the skin and cause painful blisters, redness, and swelling.
+If these burns are larger than 3 inches in diameter or cover the feet, hands, face, or a major joint, go to the emergency room for treatment.

-In addition, “any burn that's on the hands, feet, face or genitalia, regardless of degree, needs to be evaluated by a doctor,” says White.
+In addition, “any burn that's on the hands, feet, face, or genitalia, regardless of degree, needs to be evaluated by a doctor,” says White.

 8 / 9